 - Unit Rate

-The amount you pay for your electricity and gas usage in kilowatt-hour (kWh) is called Unit Rate.
-This amount is completely dependent on how much energy you use and the unit rate is measured in pence per kilowatt per hour for electricity and gas both.
+The amount you pay for your business electricity and gas usage in kilowatt-hour (kWh) is called Unit Rate.
+This amount is completely dependent on how much business energy has been used and the unit rate is measured in pence per kilowatt per hour for business electricity and gas both.
 The unit rate is the fee charged for every unit of energy consumed.

-This is compulsory for suppliers to include a contract end date and notice period on your business energy bill.
+This is compulsory for business energy consultants and suppliers to include a contract end date and notice period on your business energy bill.
 These dates help you to compare and decide a great deal.
-You can compare the deals within the contract period so that you can ignore last minute rush and hassle.
-If you want to switch the supplier, you will need to give notice well in advance to the existing supplier and you can choose the new provider as per your energy usage.
+You can compare business energy prices and deals within the contract period so that you can ignore last-minute rush and hassle.
+If you want to switch your business energy broker or supplier, you will need to give notice well in advance to the existing energy broker or supplier and you can choose the new business energy consultant as per your energy usage.